-4 Language Courses
+4 Language Modules

-The Language Center ("Sprachenzentrum") at Offenburg University provides a wide range of language classes every semester, both for credits and as extracurricular classes.
+The Language Center ("Sprachenzentrum") at Offenburg University provides a wide range of language modules every semester, both for credits and as extracurricular modules.
 Our offer typically includes general and specialized English language classes (mostly B1, B2 level), a full range of German language classes (complete beginners (A1) to advanced (C1)), French, Spanish, Polish and Japanese.
+The levels offered for French, Spanish and Japanese can differ, but usually include beginners modules.
+Polish is always offered as a beginners module.
+We also provide an English-taught cultural studies module, German Culture and Society, which is open to students from all disciplines and levels.

 Some classes are put on for specific degree courses; interested exchange students should please enquire beforehand if there are still spaces available for them to join.
-The email of the Language Center is sprachenzentrum@hs-offenburg.de .
+The email of the Language Center is sprachenzentrum@hs-offenburg.de.